 Aside from groups performing his original compositions, past and current projects include Emanuel’s Sydney Organ Trio with Darren Heinrich (organ) and Toby Hall (drums); Les Amis Gaulois, a second organ trio with French musicians Jean-Yves Jung (organ) and Jean-Marc Robin (drums); Contour, a trio with Alex Clements (piano and accordion) and Jeff Davis (bass); Fifty-Three (a duo with acclaimed harpist Kimberley Glennie); as well as Ten, a duo with German bassist Johannes Schaedlich.

-In addition to leading his own projects, Emanuel is the guitarist for the outstanding Rapperswil-based Trigger Concert Big Band, with whom he has performed alongside Spanish saxophonist Perico Sambeat, Swiss trumpeter Lukas Thoeni, Brazilian saxophonist Rodrigo Botter Maio, Belgian trumpeter Bert Joris, virtuoso accordionist Goran Kovačević, and rising star German composer and arranger, Jochen Neuffer.
+In addition to leading his own projects, Emanuel was the guitarist for the outstanding Rapperswil-based Trigger Concert Big Band from 2017 to 2022, with whom he has performed alongside Spanish saxophonist Perico Sambeat, Swiss trumpeter Lukas Thoeni, Brazilian saxophonist Rodrigo Botter Maio, Belgian trumpeter Bert Joris, virtuoso accordionist Goran Kovačević, and rising star German composer and arranger, Jochen Neuffer.

 Emanuel has also appeared live on Australian national television and his performances and interviews have aired on Eastside Radio, 2NSBFM, 2MBS-FM, 2SER, SBS Radio (Australia) and KUNV (Las Vegas).
 He lectured in Harmony, Composition and Arranging at the Wesley Institute in Sydney, was a member of the Sydney Improvised Music Association (SIMA) and the Jazzgroove Association, and is currently a member of Jazzforschung (The International Society for Jazz Research, based in Graz, Austria).
 From 2012-2014, Emanuel was a lecturer of Advanced Musicianship and Ear Training as well as Jazz Guitar at the University of Nevada, Las Vegas (UNLV), served on the boards of both Vegas Jazz and the American Jazz Initiative and is an experienced educator, writer and composer.
 In 2014, he returned to Europe to continue his performance and teaching career in Germany.
-In 2016, he returned to his native Switzerland, where he continues his career based in Zürich.
-He is busy writing material for the upcoming studio album, performing with the Trigger Concert Big Band, and teaching.
+In 2016, he returned to his native Switzerland, where he first continued his career based in Zürich, and now in Chur (Graubünden).
+He is busy writing material for the upcoming studio album, performing with his projects, and teaching.

 Brunner Guitars Endorsement